junxit/us-congress-bills-113/metadata.md

 - 2013-06-12 — Senate returned papers to House, per House request of June 11, 2013, by Unanimous Consent. (consideration: CR S4403-4404)
 - 2013-06-13 — Message on Senate action sent to the House.
 - 2013-06-13 — Received in the Senate and Read twice and referred to the Committee on Appropriations pursuant to the order of 6/12/13.
+- 2013-07-18 — Committee on Appropriations.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-77.
+- 2013-07-18 — Committee on Appropriations.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-77.
+- 2013-07-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 140.